aa24222/Tic-Tac-Toe/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is an interactive tic-tac-toe game made with React.
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts